TheFern2/NSWatchLogger/README.md

 ## Direct Transport (HTTP/WebSocket)

-The recommended path for development.
-Logs go straight from the Watch to the macOS viewer over the local network, no iPhone needed.
+Sends logs straight from the Watch to the macOS viewer over the local network.
+No iPhone needed.
+Best when the Watch and Mac are on the same network.

 ### Watch Side